-Throwing Down the Gauntlet: Alanna was forbidden by Jon to challenge men to duels on personal grounds, simply because if she kept doing so every time she was insulted, Tortall's population would drop rapidly.
+Alanna was forbidden by Jon to challenge men to duels on personal grounds after becoming a knight, simply because if she kept doing so every time she was insulted, Tortall's population would drop rapidly.

 What Beautiful Eyes: Numair notes that "her eyes are extraordinary", and other characters gush as well.
 It is also noted that she is otherwise merely reasonably pretty, and certainly not a stunning beauty on the level of, say, Thayet.

 Why Did It Have to Be Snakes?: She really hates the idea of drowning, especially after an attempt on her life is made this way.
 Naturally, the Chamber makes use of this during her Ordeal.

 She has this attitude towards herself in the first book.
 She hates that she's a girl and thinks herself unworthy of her friends solely because of that fact.

 The Shang Dragon found it distasteful when he saw The Lioness in a dress.
 She found it distasteful that he found it distasteful.

 Thom of Trebond

 Alanna's twin brother.
 While Alanna was always fearful of her magic, Thom relished in his, and trained to become a mage.
 Over the years he grew more and more distant as he became engrossed in acedemia, magic and the power it offerred.
 It's often stated that the only person he truly loves is his sister.

 Break the Haughty: His instructors tried and failed to teach him humility.
 It took a terminal magical illness and endangering the realm to do so.